rodolfoplng/Useful-Stuff/Cheat Sheets/Regular Expresions Cheat Sheet.md

 # Regular Expressions Cheat Sheet (Regex)

 A compact and **practical** guide to regular expressions with examples you can copy‑paste.
-Examples are shown in generic regex plus quick usage in **Python**.
+Examples are shown in generic regex followed by quick usage example in **Python**.

 ---